 Late Quaternary sea-level and climate change

 I am particularly driven by the aim of improving our understanding of sea-level change during previous interglacial periods.
 This is critical because current models that project sea-level rise centuries into the future have large uncertainties because the recent observations upon which they are based, encompass too limited a range of climate variability.
 Therefore, it is crucial to turn to the geological record where there are large-scale changes in climate.
 I am working on applying methods widely used in Holocene research in estuarine settings, to develop new state-of-the-art reconstructions of previous interglacial sea level.
-I have recently been awarded a €2 million European Research Council Starting Grant (RISeR) to further my research in this area.
+I am currently leading a €2 million European Research Council Starting Grant (RISeR) to further my research in this area.

 Abrupt sea-level change

 I have been involved in research into sea-level change associated with abrupt events for a long time.
 In particular, I have worked extensively in Alaska looking at the spatial and temporal similarities and differences of large megathrust earthquakes during the Holocene and associated tsunami hazard risk in the Pacific.
 I have also worked on palaeo-tsunamis in the North Atlantic and am currently involved in the White Rose INUNDATION project which aims to improve coastal community hazard assessment using novel experiments.

 Throughout my research I have sought to develop the most robust and accurate reconstructions of past sea level possible.
 This has led me to publish numerous papers on methods of sea-level reconstruction, particularly focused on using microfossils.
 I have recently become interested in the use of novel geophysical techniques to better reconstruct past sea level and have a number of postgraduate students working in this area.
 In particular, we have a growing sub-marine landscapes group at Leeds, conducting research with geophysical datasets and cores to better understand palaeo-landscapes and sediment mobility for offshore infrastructure.